top of page

 10 minute boat from Lido to Giardini.

-San Giorgio dei Greci.
+17 minute walk through gardens and the back streets (or along the waterfront) to San Giorgio dei Greci.
 16th century church, with interior painted dome supervised by Tintoretto.
 You can also visit the Greek Icon Museum nearby, although I understand this is closed at present (March 2022).

-Santa Maria Formosa.
+11 minute walk to Santa Maria Formosa.
 This church is visited by the Doge every 2nd February and a procession of twelve 'Marias' was to commemorate the rescue of the brides abducted by pirates from Istria and Trieste from San Pietro di Castello some time in 944.
 Santa Maria Formosa being the centre for the guild of casselleri (casemakers) who carried out the rescue and requested an annual visit from the doge as reward.
 This was also the church of the scuole of fruit-sellers and gunners.
 The church was rebuilt in 1492.
 Paintings of note: Santa Barbara by Palma Vecchio

 Exit the campo onto Calle Longa and walk to the nearby Acqua Alta, a fun bookshop with gondola in situ.

-SS Zanipolo, the great 14th century Venetian church of the Dominican order (counterpoint to the Frari which is Franciscan).
+From there it’s a 5 minute walk to SS Zanipolo, the great 14th century Venetian church of the Dominican order (counterpoint to the Frari which is Franciscan).
 Zanipolo is a typically Venetian dialect name for John and Paul although not named after the apostles but two soldier saints.
 Images of these saints can be seen in the stained glass window, standing alongside Saints George and Theodore, two of Venice's three patron saints.
 Art of note: Tombs of 25 doges and Gentile and Giovanni Bellini; Giovanni Bellini San Vincenzo Ferrer polyptych; Saint Anthony Begging by Lotto and some impressive Veronese ceiling paintings in the Capella del Rosario.

 Have a coffee/aperol/lunch stop in the square outside SS Zanipolo.